 You’ve probably heard of the “attorney-client privilege”.
-In a nutshell, anything that you tell your lawyer, just like with a doctor, is considered confidential information and therefore, cannot be released without your consent.
+In a nutshell, anything that you tell your lawyer, just like with a doctor, is considered confidential information.
+Your attorney will not release this information without your consent.
 However, if you bring someone with you to the meeting with you and your lawyer, you waive that privilege and your information is no longer protected.

-Although this rarely arises in practice, privacy and confidentiality can’t be guaranteed when you bring someone else into the mix.
-In addition, even if you trust the person you’re bringing with you, you still may not want them to know everything and therefore, may not be completely honest about your concerns and up front with your lawyer, which can end up hurting you in the end.
+Although attorneys rarely raise this objection in practice, privacy and confidentiality can’t be guaranteed when you bring someone else.
+In addition, even if you trust the person you’re bringing with you, you still may not want them to know everything.
+Consequently, you may not fully disclose necessary information to your lawyer.
+This can end up hurting you during your case.

-Therefore, if the person you’re bringing with you is also the person who is paying for the retainer, it’s important that your lawyer is clear that you’re the client, not the individual who is paying the bill.
-In addition, the lawyer should inform the person paying, that the lawyer serves your wishes and your wishes only, as you are his/her client.
+Therefore, if the person you’re bringing with you is also paying for the retainer, it’s important that your lawyer is clear that you’re the client, not the payor.
+In addition, the lawyer should inform the person paying that the lawyer serves your wishes and your wishes only, as his or her client.

 Should My Spouse Meet with Me and My Lawyer?

-Sometimes when the divorce is almost completely agreed upon, and the other spouse doesn’t have an attorney, we’ve had clients who wanted to bring their soon to be ex-spouse with them as a gesture of good faith and mutual respect.
+This is a special case of bringing in a 3rd party.
+Sometimes when the divorce is almost completely agreed upon, and the other spouse doesn’t have an attorney, a spouse may want to bring their soon to be ex-spouse with them.
 However, we highly recommend that if you want to bring your soon to be ex-spouse, that you discuss the matter with your divorce attorney beforehand.

-What to Know if you Bring Your Spouse With You To Meet Your Divorce Attorney:
+Bringing a Spouse To Meet Your Divorce Attorney:

-1. Your spouse does not have an inherent right to sit in on your meetings with your lawyer, even if s/he doesn’t have a lawyer of his/her own.
-However, if you want, you can ask your spouse to visit your lawyer with you, although it may not be in your best interests.
+1. Your spouse does not have an inherent right to sit in on your meetings with your lawyer, even if he or she doesn’t have a lawyer of his or her own.
+Whether or not he or she attends is solely at your and your attorney’s discretion.

-2. If you decide to bring your spouse, your lawyer should make clear to you and your spouse that s/he is your lawyer only and represents only your interests.
+2. If you decide to bring your spouse, your lawyer should make clear to you and your spouse that he or she is your lawyer only and represents only your interests.

-3. If you decide to bring your spouse, your lawyer, also, should not provide any legal advice to your spouse other than to advise him/her of the right to get his/her own lawyer.
+3. If you decide to bring your spouse, your lawyer, also, should not provide any legal advice to your spouse other than to advise him or her of the right to get his or her own lawyer.

 Last Thoughts on Meeting with Your Lawyer

-No one has a right to meet with you and your lawyer if you don’t want them to be there.
-This is regardless of the individual’s relationship to you and whether or not s/he is paying for the legal services.
-Who comes with you and who is allowed to meet with you and your attorney is completely and 100% up to you.
+No one has a right to meet with you and your lawyer if you don’t want them to.
+This is regardless of the individual’s relationship to you and whether or not he or she is paying for your legal services.

-There are pros and cons to bringing someone with you when meeting with your lawyer.
-We just shared a few to give you an idea and get you thinking.
-Your best bet is to make a list that is specific to your own needs and current situation.
+There are pros and cons to bringing someone when meeting with your lawyer.
+We just shared a few.
+However, your best bet may be to make a list that is specific to your own needs and current situation.